costajob/akamai_ccu/README.md

 client_token = akab-client-token-xxx-xxx
 ```

-### Inside your script
+## Usage

+### As library
-You can obviously use the gem directly inside your Ruby's script:
+You can require the gem to use it as a library inside your scripts:

 #### Secret
 Once you've got APIs credentials, you can instantiate the secret object aimed to generate the authorization header: